HeidiEllis/LA-100-Fall-2017/Code of Conduct.md

 A deliverable is late when it is submitted after the due date and time.
 Legitimate lateness reasons include approved illness, family emergencies and death, and athlectic events.

 All deliverables have one grace day after the due date.
-Submissions that come in after the grace day will be docked one grade per day.
+Submissions that come in after the grace day will be docked one grade per day. **Deliverables that will be discussed in class have no late days allowed.**

 ### 8. Absence/Participation Policy
 Participation is defined as being awake, alert and attentive during class, engaged in the class including raising your hand, doing your work, contributing to group work, and sharing thoughts.
 Being absent from class is defined as not being present physically or mentally including not here for more than half the class physically.
 A legitimate absence includes sickness, family emergency, informed previous commitment such as sports or club travel, weather-related reasons.